 That’s when I stopped cutting my hair.
 This past year it’s grown down to my shoulders.
 It looks alright I suppose, but I hate it.
 Just like I hated having long hair for the first 19 years of my life.

-You see, my hair is thin and breaks easily, so it always ends up looking ragged despite my best efforts to be gentle.
+My hair is thin and breaks easily, so it always ends up looking ragged despite my best efforts to be gentle.
 Also, my roots get unbelievably greasy if I skip a day of shampoo.
-I used to look with envy at my friends and their long luscious hair or thick curls.
+I used to look with envy at my friends and their long luscious hair and thick curls.
 But when I have a buzzcut, any jealousy melts away because I feel confident in my own style.

 That’s why today, I’m sitting on a folding chair on the porch while Sung runs clippers over my skull.
 Chunks of brown hair pile up at our feet.
 Sung meticulously trims around my ears and lines up the back.
 When he’s done, he steps back and gazes at me with a big smile.